walkerning/aw_nas/examples/research/surgery/README.md

 * `run_zero_shot.py`: Run zero-shot estimations.
 By default, multiple random initialization seeds would be used (20, 2020, 202020).
 Optionally, one can specificy `--evaluators` to calculate the zero-shot indicators on pretrained one-shot supernets.
 * `evaluation.py`: Evaluate the `derive` (NB201) or `eval-arch` (NB301/101) results, and dump the corresponding criteria (i.e., One-shot average, Kendall's Tau, SpearmanR, P@top/bottom Ks, B/WR@K, etc.) into a pickle file with the `_statistics.pkl` suffix.

+Please check the help messages as well as the codes to see how to run these helper scripts.

 ### NAS-Bench-201